 Germany announced that it will supply Ukraine with the most up-to-date anti-aircraft missiles as well as radar systems, and the U.S. has announced that it will supply four advanced medium-range rocket systems, as well as ammunition.

 The U.S. is trying to aid Ukraine to fight off the Russians without sparking a larger conflict in Europe.
 The Pentagon stated that it has been assured that Ukraine is not planning to launch new missiles on Russian territories.

-The Kremlin accuses of the U.S. of “pouring fuel on the flame.”
+The Kremlin accuses the U.S. of “pouring fuel on the flame.”

-Western armies have proved crucial for Ukraine’s success in blocking Russia’s more powerful and well-equipped military, stopping its attempts to take over in the capital and forcing Moscow to shift its attention on in the bustling Donbas region in eastern.
+Western armies have proved crucial for Ukraine’s success in blocking Russia’s more powerful and well-equipped military, stopping its attempts to take over the capital and forcing Moscow to shift its attention to the bustling Donbas region in the eastern.

-As Russia is destroying towns as it advances towards the East, Ukrainian President Volodymyr Zelenskyy has repeatedly called for greater and more powerful weapons and has accused the West of moving too slow.
+As Russia is destroying towns as it advances toward the East, Ukrainian President Volodymyr Zelenskyy has repeatedly called for greater and more powerful weapons and has accused the West of moving too slowly.

 Andriy Yermak, director of the Ukrainian President’s Office, has praised the latest Western weapons.

 “I’m certain that if we have all the necessary weapons and strengthen the effective sanctions regime, we’ll win,” he said.

 “The NATO countries — the European nations as well as the Americans — have steadily increased the weapons they have put to Ukraine’s disposal.
 And this I believe was aimed at testing Russian limitations,” he said.
 “Each time, they test the Russian reaction.
 And since there’s no reaction that they are supplying more powerful and sophisticated weapons.”